 Understanding Methadone Abuse and Methadone Addiction

 When methadone is taken for extended amounts of time it causes the users’ mind and body to become dependent on the effects it produces on the user.
-This results in addiction in the user, some use methadone without a prescription this is abuse and it can and usually does result in addiction.
+This can result in addiction.
 Many of the people who fail with MMT programs end up resorting back to other narcotics and illicit drugs such as heroin which they were trying to get treatment for in the first place.
-Since methadone is an opioid when it is stopped it causes cravings, and the painful withdrawal process from opiates starts to occur.
-This leads back to the dangerous cycle of use and abuse that is an addiction, if you or a loved one is seeking methadone addiction treatment there are many options to choose from.
-The best place to start is a methadone detox program to get users back to a baseline so they can safely get through the withdrawal process.
+When methadone is stopped it can cause cravings and painful withdrawal.
+This leads back to the dangerous cycle of use.
+If you or a loved one is seeking methadone addiction treatment there are many options to choose from.
+The best place to start is a methadone detox program.
 At GateHouse we offer a medical detox program to help get clients out of the vicious cycle of opiate abuse.

 Abuse of methadone has very similar side effects to that of every other opioid and opiate that is abused.
 Since it can also be a prescribed medication there are some side effects that are limited to that of prescription drug abuse.
 Here are common side effects and symptoms of methadone abuse: